TeamSprocket/Robot2018/README.md

 ### Driving
 This code uses an arcade drive; the y-axis of the left joystick controls the robot's forward/backward speed, while the x-axis of the right joystick controls the robot's turning.

-Pressing Button 1 on the left joystick toggles the drivetrain from high gear to low gear.
+Pressing Button 1 on the left joystick toggles the drivetrain between high gear and low gear.

 ### Gamepad Controls
 Control               | Button